nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 The gearbox survived through Christmas!
 I'll pull it apart when the tree comes down and have a look at the wear on the teeth and the phono plug slip ring.

+## FINAL UPDATE: JANUARY 2020

+After a few days' runtime, wear on the gears is negligible, even on the smallest pinion on the motor shaft which turns 93 times as often as the tree itself.
+Surprisingly, the phono plug slip ring is showing no signs of wear either, although I can't see the internal socket contacts so they may have suffered.
+The re-printed output shaft was much stronger, and didn't break again despite the tree getting stalled a few times by coffee tables, dogs and other obstacles.

+My favourite way to run the tree was at very low speed, so that the movement was barely perceptible.
+The leaves vibrate slightly as if it a breeze, and if you stare at it long enough, the tree seems to stay still and the rest of the room seems to move slightly.

+Everyone else found this horrible and disturbing and preferred the tree to whisk merrily around.
+This was a bit beyond the capacity of the existing motor so I suspect for next year we'll have an improved motor drive capable of handling 1 RPM or so, possibly using a toothed belt drive to minimize vibration.
+Probably a proper slip ring too and the lazy susan bearings might not be the best choice.

+The old-school L298 motor driver I used wasn't a great choice, running way too hot due to the voltage drop across the bipolar transistors.
+It also has quite limiting PWM capabilities due to slow switching (~1 µs).
+I'll switch to MOSFET based drivers if I'm using a stepper again.

+I also need to run more power wiring for the LEDS.
+The chains plug togther, but voltage loss over more than one chain is way too high, leading to color shifting and very limited brightness overall.
+Attaching a separate pair of power wires at each end of each chain would help this a lot.

+The neopixel timing was also annoyingly glitchy due to timing issues.
+New work on the [RMT peripheral in Micropython/ESP32](https://github.com/micropython/micropython/pull/5184) has made it possible to control neopixels without glitches.
+Alternatively, a little [picopixel driver board](https://github.com/usedbytes/neopixel_i2c) could be used to take the load off the main CPU.

+I'd also consider setting up a separate small MCU just to handle the stepper
+timing: dealing with that in multi-threaded code is a bummer.
+This would make a really nice stand-alone board anyway: a little board with a ATTiny or similar and a couple of MOSFET drivers, communicating to the host CPU on I2C much like the PicoPixel does.

+Or maybe this is a good case for having a ESP32 + [FPGA](/tag/fpga/) board?

+Last but definitely not least, in my haste to get this project ready in time for Christmas Eve I ended up falling back on [all the IoT antipatterns I like to complain about](/art/the-internet-of-not-shit-things/) ... the tree just listened to unencrypted messages on a public Mosquitto server and I even published the details in my github repo.
+I never noticed anyone fooling with it, but it's still not a very clever way to go.

+But anyway: Happy New Year, and may 2020 be a happy and creative one for all of us.